wallabra/ut432-headers-meson/README.md

 Epic Games, Inc. has *freely* distributed to its community over the course of Unreal Tournament's ongoing lifespan.

-However , files outside the `root/` subdirectory, in particular `meson.build`, are integral parts of the repository, and licensed under its terms.
+However, files outside the `root/` subdirectory, in particular `meson.build`, are integral parts of the repository, and licensed under its terms.
 See [LICENSE.md][2] for details.